 5) Filter Element

-Increasing pressure drop on the gauge indicates that the filter element is doing its job, it is trapping debris and removing it from the compressed air stream, and getting plugged up in the process.
-The dirtier your air, the sooner your filter elements will plug.
+Increasing air pressure drop on the gauge indicates that the filter unit is doing its job, it is trapping debris and removing it from the compressed air stream, and getting plugged up in the process.
+The more contaminants in your air, the sooner your filter element will plug.

 Filter elements have a specific flow capacity measured in CFM (cubic feet per minute), and a particulate size rating measured in Microns.

 The bowl is the biggest part of the filter, and is connected to the cap by either threading or twisted it to lock into place.